Damens Walker

 Damens Walker (だめんず・うぉ～か～, Damenzu Uōkā) is a Japanese manga essay series by Mayumi Kurata.
-Damens Walker was serialized in the weekly magazine Weekly Spa! from June 14, 2000 to April 2013.
+Damens Walker was serialized in the weekly magazine Weekly Spa! from June 14, 2000, to April 2013.
 The series has inspired two live-action television drama adaptations and a mobile anime series.

 Synopsis

 Damens Walker follows the dating life of a woman who is only interested in good-for-nothing men, known as "damens" (だめんず) (a combination of the words "good-for-nothing" (ダメ, dame) and "men").

 Media

 Manga

 Damens Walker is written and illustrated by Mayumi Kurata.
-It was serialized in the weekly magazine Weekly Spa! beginning in June 14, 2000 to April 2013.
+It was serialized in the weekly magazine Weekly Spa! beginning on June 14, 2000, to April 2013.
 The chapters were later released in twenty bound volumes by Fusosha under the Spa!
 Comics imprint.

 Kurata stated that her reason for ending the manga was not because of problems in her marriage, but because she had "lost frustration towards good-for-nothing men" and that her older age has changed her perspective on relationships.